tachyons-css/tachyons/README.md

 This will watch the sass directory and do the following on file change:
 * Compile scss files down to css/tachyons.css and css/tachyons.min.css
 * Run autoprefixer on css/tachyons.css (this allows you to keep vendor prefixes out of your source files)
-* Run csslint and print the results to your terminal window
+* Run csslint and print the results to your terminal window.
 * Run an instance of browser-sync - this causes any browsers or devices pointing to your local server to reload on file change.
 It will also keep all browsers in sync with eachother i.e. they will all scroll simultaneously.
 If you fill out a form on one device all devices will be updated with that content.
 It's a huge help if you are testing multiple browsers or devices.